Air Cargo Digitalization Trends in the Global Freight Forwarding

 Innovative IT solutions make mobile strategy implementation very important in the air cargo ecosystem.
 Major airlines have nowadays mobile applications that provide service information to cargo agents and customers for checking flight status and managing airway bills.
 Mobile technologies allow situational awareness and better resource management.

-That technology can save the airline industry billions in extra expenses to reduce cybercrime and multiple frauds, and add an extra advantage to customer experience and visibility in the future.
+That technology can save the airline industry billions in extra expenses to reduce cybercrime and multiple frauds and add an extra advantage to customer experience and visibility in the future.
 It would create smart contracts that ensure efficient and error-free payments.

-We will proceed to current examples of air freight forwarding IT solutions that we can oversee in global air freight forwarding industry.
+We will proceed to current examples of air freight forwarding IT solutions that we can oversee in the global air freight forwarding industry.
 They have already been established or planned.

 Lufthansa Group is moving to a multi-cloud environment for its Lufthansa Cargo system.
-The company is working on a project, where data is easily and transparently exchanged in a digital ecosystem of air cargo stakeholders, communities and data platforms.
+The company is working on a project, where data is easily and transparently exchanged in a digital ecosystem of air cargo stakeholders, communities, and data platforms.

 Kale Logistics Solutions introduced a community platform for ground handling agents and freight forwarders to increase operational efficiency and customer satisfaction with air freight forwarding tracking.
-Accessibility and contactless methods are becoming important attributes for design.
+Accessibility and contactless methods are becoming important attributes of design.

 Do you need a customization of similar kinds of solutions or integration to other platforms?
 Partner with those who understand your business and bring the right platform for your complex supply chain ecosystem.

 We are seeking to know the smartest technologies that will help to improve your business performance and deliver significant operational benefits!

 Fill out our Contact form to reach Coreteka specialists.